Moravská Sázava: Characteristic

 The Moravská Sázava originates in the territory of Výprachtice in the Orlické Mountains at the elevation of 805 m and flows to Zvole, where it enters the Morava River at an elevation of 277 m.
 It is 53.9 km long.
 Its drainage basin has an area of 510.6 km2.
-The average discharge at its mouth is 4.52 m3/s.
+The average discharge at its mouth is 4.52 m^{3}/s.

 The longest tributaries of the Moravská Sázava are: